Recent Blog Posts

 New Writing Scotland gave me one of my earliest breaks as a writer.

 — Ian Rankin

-Submissions are accepted between 1 May and 30 September each year.
-Submissions should be typed on one side of the paper only and the sheets stapled at the top-left corner.
+Submissions are accepted between 1 May and 31 October each year, and can be made online via Submittable.
 Prose pieces should be double-spaced and carry an approximate word-count.
-You should provide a covering letter, clearly marked with your name and address.
+You should provide a covering letter with your name and address.
 Please also put your name on the individual works.
+Postal submissions should be typed on one side of the paper only and the sheets stapled at the top-left corner.
 If you would like to receive an acknowledgement of receipt of your manuscript, please enclose a stamped addressed postcard.
 If you would like to be informed if your submission is unsuccessful, or if you would like your submissions returned, you should enclose a stamped addressed envelope with sufficient postage.
-Submissions should be sent, in an A4 envelope, to:
+Postal submissions should be sent, in an A4 envelope, to:

 Department of Scottish Literature

 7 University Gardens

 We are sorry but we cannot accept submissions by fax or e-mail.